ghik/recons/README.md

-# Scadesh - Scala Debug Shell
+# Scadesh - an embeddable remote Scala Debug Shell

 Scadesh (Scala Debug Shell) allows you to embed a Scala REPL server into your application, and connect to it from outside.
 This is mostly useful as an advanced troubleshooting utility,